 |A supplier that has demonstrated strong and consistent performance for at least 24 months and has the potential to grow in line with business needs.

 |A supplier that has been evaluated for a unique value proposition (technical, cost, or supply improvement opportunities)

 |Legacy suppliers with an acceptable level of performance.
 Resourcing may be prohibitive due to tooling or other issues.
 Not strong enough to be considered for future business

 |A supplier that has been ‘prescribed’ to us to use from a customer.

-Spend with such suppliers is negotiated by the customer; therefore, you may have no leverage.
+The customer negotiates spending with such suppliers; therefore, you may have no leverage.

-Action is underway to remove all business from the supplier as soon as is possible for
+Action is underway to remove all business from the Supplier as soon as possible for

 - Bullington, Kimball, Ph.D., Supply Base Segmentation, Middle Tennesee State University, Smart Ideas, ISM Nashville